sylvercis/hipay-docs/hipay-enterprise-sdk-magento1/05-Module-Configuration.md

 |  Name    | Description|
 |----------|:-------------:|
-|  Send cart items   | Activate  customer's cart items sending or not ("NO" by default)
+|  Send cart items   | Activates  customer's cart items sending or not ("NO" by default)
 |  Attribute ean   |  EAN is not a Magento attribute by default: you must define your custom attribute if you want to send it in the basket
 |  Load attribute*  |  Because EAN is not a default attribute, product loading is necessary to get the value.
 You can avoid loading by adding the attribute to the order and quote.